polymerdao/monomer/doc/docs/learn/deposits.md

 # Deposits

-Monomer supports ETH deposits through the Optimism Portal L1 contract.
+Monomer supports ETH deposits through the [`OptimismPortal`](https://github.com/ethereum-optimism/optimism/blob/d48b45954c381f75a13e61312da68d84e9b41418/packages/contracts-bedrock/src/L1/OptimismPortal.sol) L1 contract.
 This is the canonical way to move assets from Ethereum to the Monomer rollup chain, and the easiest way to bootstrap liquidity on the rollup chain.

 :::note
 Currently, only `value` deposits are supported.
 General `transactions` originating form the L1 are a roadmap item.